 b) Sound Affects (15 April 2014): The focus here will be on popular music.
 In particular, the symposium will ask how, in understanding the relationship - over time - between subcultures, music and social change, we should research and analyse the particular contribution made by music.
 Has it, as some have suggested, provided a 'soundtrack' to social history, merely illustrating or symbolising the 'real' business of change; or has it played a more direct part in constituting identities and mobilising action?
 To answer such questions, the symposium will draw on expertise from historians, political scientists, music scholars and others to develop a framework for the analysis of music's role.

-The Sounds Affects event will be held on 15 April 2014 at the University of East Anglia.
-See our events page for more information
+The Sounds Affects event was held on 15 April 2014 at the University of East Anglia.
+For more details please click here

 d) Political Subcultures: This symposium has two overlapping points of focus.
 First, the way in which political organisations and subcultures interact.
 This, in a contemporary setting, has become evident with the English Defence League, but may also be traced back to attempts by communists and fascists in the interwar period and, later, in the 1960s-80s to construct overtly politicised youth cultures.
 Second, it will examine the politics of youth cultural identity, to which Sylvia Lancaster (head of the Sophie Lancaster Foundation) will talk on the relationship between subcultures, hate-crime and the law.
 As this suggests, the symposium will consider the politics of identity and the politics of place, examining the ways in which political meanings are projected onto and taken from youth and subcultural forms.